Girl Scouts of Northern Illinois Summer Camp (Camp Dean & Camp McCormick)

 • Price: Each family is expected to pay a portion of the fees, including the $100 deposit required at the time of session registration.

-GSNI summer camp kitchens are described as allergy conscious and will prepare alternative meals separate from mainstream meals to prevent cross contamination, but they are not 100% allergy-free and do not have dedicated allergy-free supplies.
-Camp meals offer a variety of healthy and kid-friendly options, and families do not need to provide their own alternative meals, though they may send favorite brands, snacks, or meals if they wish.
-Families are asked not to pack food in a camper’s belongings because it can attract animals to tents or cabins.
+Meals at camp focus on homecooked options that are described as camper friendly and favorites for kids.
+A salad bar or breakfast bar and sandwich fixings are available at each meal.
+GSNI summer camp kitchens are allergy conscious and will prepare alternative meals separate from mainstream meals to help prevent cross contamination, but they are not 100% allergy-free and do not have dedicated allergy-free supplies.
+Every camper is provided meals at camp, and camp staff make accommodations for dietary needs and restrictions.
+Families do not need to provide their own alternative meals, but may bring favorite brands, snacks, or meals if desired, and are asked not to pack food in campers’ belongings because it will attract animals to tents or cabins.

-Camperships are available for GSNI council-sponsored summer camp, which includes sleep-away and day camp at Camp Dean and Camp McCormick, and only active youth members of Girl Scouts of Northern Illinois attending these sleepaway/overnight and day camps may apply.
-Camperships do not cover prepaid Trading Post account funds, Camper Care Packages, extra activity fees such as horseback riding or Adventure Camp outings, day camp overnight fees, troop or family camp fees for youth or adults, or GSNI Council-Sponsored travel events and financial assistance.
-Camper Care Kits, prepaid Trading Post account funds, and day camp overnight fees will not be covered by or refunded through camperships, and camperships cannot be requested for troops to cover members attending troop camping, as troops are expected to use Cookie Dough/Cashew Cash and troop fundraising for camping.
-Campers must be registered and the deposit paid before a campership application is completed, and the campership application must be filled out completely because missing or incomplete information will delay the request.
+Camperships are available only for active youth members of the Girl Scouts of Northern Illinois who attend GSNI sleepaway or overnight and day camps at Camp Dean and Camp McCormick.
+Camperships do not cover prepaid Trading Post account funds, Camper Care Packages or Camper Care Kits, extra activity fees such as the horseback riding outing and Adventure Camp outings, day camp overnight fees, troop or family camp fees for youth or adults, or GSNI Council-Sponsored travel events and financial assistance.
+Camperships cannot be requested for troops to cover members attending troop camping, and troops are directed to use Cookie Dough, Cashew Cash, and troop fundraising to support troop camping.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.